Creating Restricted Scope Component Templates in Compose

 }

-However, there is a major problem that interfaces cannot define default parameters.
+However, there is a major issue: interfaces cannot define default parameters.

-It is very cumbersome for clients to enter all the parameters manually.
-If we design this way, customers will not use our variants.
+It becomes very cumbersome for clients to manually enter all the parameters.
+If we design it this way, customers are unlikely to use our variants.

-We will create a singleton object, which is accessible through the interface but not through the instance.
+To address this, we will create a singleton object that can be accessed through the interface, but not through the instance.

 class TitleScope private constructor() {